Structured vs. unstructured data: which one is better for SEO?

 There are several advantages of using structured data, including higher click-through rates, increased search visibility, faster indexing, and voice search dominance.

-Search engines like Google have been attempting to comprehend unstructured data for a long time, sending bots to crawl websites and understand their content.
+Search engines like Google have been attempting to comprehend unstructured data for a long time.
+One way they do so is by sending bots to crawl websites and understand their content.
 They are constantly improving at this, but unstructured data is still hard to comprehend.

 Examples of unstructured data: